BBaysinger/bb-portfolio/README.md

 ### 👤 Single-Developer Operating Assumptions

-This repo is optimized for a single operator shipping a personal portfolio, not for a multi-person product team.
-That assumption simplifies cost and workflow, but it also drives several intentional tradeoffs:
+This repo is optimized for single-operator ownership: fast iteration, clear deployment control, cost-aware infrastructure, and explicit operational guardrails.
+That scope simplifies cost and workflow while making the main tradeoffs visible:

 - `dev` and `prod` currently run on the same EC2 host to keep infrastructure spend down.
-That is acceptable here because there is no client-facing staging approval process, but it also means host-level isolation is limited and bad deploy/runtime behavior in `dev` can still create noise for `prod` operations.
+Local and dev environments cover iteration before production release, while the shared host makes the isolation tradeoff explicit.
-- There is no separate staging environment.
+- A separate staging environment is intentionally omitted for now.
 In practice, `local` handles most iteration, `dev` is the integration sandbox, and `prod` is the public-facing release target.
-- `release:promote` is built for a single human driving `dev` and `main`.
-It now protects against overlapping local runs, but it does not try to arbitrate between multiple developers, police unrelated remote branches, or model a PR approval workflow.
+- `release:promote` is built for a single operator driving `dev` and `main`.
+It protects against overlapping local runs and is intentionally scoped for single-operator branch promotion rather than multi-developer release arbitration or PR approval workflows.
 - Deployment automation assumes the same operator owns branch sync, environment generation, infra changes, and runtime verification.
-That keeps the pipeline fast, but it is not a substitute for peer review or change-management gates.
+That keeps the pipeline fast and explicit within the current project scope.
 - Public URL and revalidation settings need to reflect the real canonical HTTPS hostnames.
 A small env drift there can break otherwise-correct content deploys or ISR invalidation.
 - Some content workflows intentionally favor operator clarity over indirection.
 For example, authored project-description files stay slug-named for readability, so slug changes are allowed only when the source files are renamed in step and mismatches fail fast.
 - The docs are maintained as active runbooks and guardrails, not as a long-lived architecture decision log.
 Operational truth should live in maintained docs such as `deploy/DEPLOYMENT.md`, `docs/deployment-runner.md`, and `docs/engineering-standards.md`.

-If this repo ever moves to a team-maintained product, the first things to revisit are environment isolation, release ownership, approval gates, and stronger coordination around branch promotion.
+If this repo moves to a team-maintained product, the first things to revisit are environment isolation, release ownership, approval gates, and stronger coordination around branch promotion.

 ### 📈 Monitoring & CloudWatch